-Despite having flown about 8,763 times last year, I still have a bit of a fear of flying.
+Despite having flown about 8,763 times, I still have a bit of a fear of flying.
 It’s not so bad that I’m terrified for the whole flight, and it weirdly only happens on shorter journeys, but it does mean that whenever a bit of turbulence hits I can turn into a tense, anxious, and fidgety mess.
 Here are some of the ways I try to ‘relax and enjoy my flight’, like the cabin crew ambitiously tell me to do every single time:

 Read a new book